English Learner Proficiency Assessments for California (ELPAC)

 Every school year, between February 1 and May 31, all Solana Beach School District English Learners are assessed with the state-approved Summative English Language Proficiency Assessments for California (Summative ELPAC).
 Parents of all English Learners are notified in January of the upcoming Summative ELPAC assessment (Appendix C).
 At each school site, Summative ELPAC assessments are conducted by qualified and trained assessors who report to the district’s Director of Instructional Services.
 The Summative ELPAC has four domains, or sections: Reading, Writing, Speaking, and Listening.
 Information from the ELPAC helps your child’s teacher provide support in the right areas.

-If your child has taken the Summative ELPAC, you can find more information about accessing Electronic Student Score Reports here: https://www.sbsd.k12.ca.us/scores.
+If your child has taken the Initial or Summative ELPAC, you can find more information about accessing Electronic Student Score Reports here: https://www.sbsd.k12.ca.us/scores.

 You can learn more about the ELPAC by visiting the parent web page called Starting Smarter, available at https://elpac.startingsmarter.org/.
 This site includes: